 Historically, the services industries have grown at a faster rate than all other headline industries.
-While GDP has grown at an average compound annual rate of 2.0% since 1997, services has grown at an average compound annual rate of 2.8% (more information can be found in Quarterly National Accounts, Quarter 4 2014).
-This has led to a continuing re-orientation of the economy towards services, despite productivity in the services industries rising more slowly than in the production industries (and manufacturing in particular) since 1997 (more information can be found in Labour Productivity, Quarter 4 2014).
-The higher output growth, therefore, reflects the increasing share of the labour force employed in services, which has grown from 73% to 79% between 1997 and 2014 (Labour Market Statistics, May 2015, reference table EMP13).
+While GDP has grown at an average compound annual rate of 2.0% since 1997, services has grown at an average compound annual rate of 2.8% (more information can be found in Gross Domestic Product: Preliminary Estimate - Quarter 2 (Apr to June) 2015.
+This has led to a continuing re-orientation of the economy towards services, despite productivity in the services industries rising more slowly than in the production industries (and manufacturing in particular) since 1997 (more information can be found in Labour Productivity, Quarter 1 (Jan to Mar) 2015).
+The higher output growth, therefore, reflects the increasing share of the labour force employed in services, which has grown from 73.0% to 79.0% between 1997 and 2014 (Labour Market Statistics, July 2015, reference table EMP13).

 Figure 3 shows the share of gross value added accounted for by services in the UK and in other G7 economies (more information on data for France, Germany, Italy Japan and the USA can be found on the Organisation for Economic Co-operation and Development (OECD) website).
 In 1997 the share of gross value added accounted for by services in the UK was just under 70%, around the middle of the range relative to the other G7 economies.
-By 2013 its share had risen to almost 80%, therefore the UK economy has become the most reliant on services among the G7 countries considered.
+By 2013, its share had risen to almost 80%, therefore the UK economy has become the most reliant on services among the G7 countries considered.